defuse/bqp/blog-source/content/seven.md

 Thinking nothing of the strange situation you are in, you decide to enter door seven, the one that happens to be beside you at this particular moment.
-Inside, it’s pitch black, but there’s a cord hanging from the ceiling illuminated with light from the hallway.
+Inside, it’s pitch black, but there’s a cord hanging from the ceiling illuminated by light from the hallway.
 You pull the string, and a light directly inside the room turns on.
 It’s followed by another a bit further down, then another, and another in a sequence of lights illuminating down what you realize is yet